Argus817/CTFWriteUps/TBTL2024/University_Paper/README.md

 # University Paper - Crypto
+## Hint
+I had to write a scientific paper for one of my university courses describing my scientific role model.
+I wonder if my professors will be able to figure out who I'm describing...
+#### Attachments: `description.txt` `chall.py`

+## Solution
 We are given a text file `description.txt` with the following contents
 ```
 On the Estemeed Scientifc Role Model of Mine